andifalk/container-kubernetes-security-workshop/2-container-security/labs/docker_static_security_testing.md

-# 🧪 Lab Series: Static Security Testing for Dockerfiles
+# 🧪 Static Security Testing for Dockerfiles

 ## 🎯 Objective

 Learn to perform static analysis on Dockerfiles to identify security issues before building images.

 ---